Hidden Talents

 Next Meetings

-We intend to hold the next three Hidden Talents meetings on the fourth Thursday of November 2024, January and March 2025.
+We intend to hold the next four Hidden Talents meetings on the fourth Thursday of November 2026, January, February and March 2026.

 The talks are in Knutsford Methodist Church starting at 2.15pm prompt and are followed by tea and biscuits.
 Please aim to be seated by 2.00 pm.